-After five years of double-digit premium increases, employees saw no increase for 2006.
+After five years of double-digit premium increases, employees saw no increase for the second year in 2007.
 Even so, the SHP employee composite remains above both the regional and national composite, due to prior years of employer contribution levels remaining either stagnant or increasing at levels insufficient to sustain claims expense.